juev/awesome-stars/README.md

 - [nickel](https://github.com/tweag/nickel) - Cheap configuration language
 - [dotenv-linter](https://github.com/dotenv-linter/dotenv-linter) - ⚡️Lightning-fast linter for .env files.
 Written in Rust 🦀
 - [homebins](https://github.com/lunaryorn/homebins) - Binaries for $HOME
-- [tokenizers](https://github.com/huggingface/tokenizers) - 💥Fast State-of-the-Art Tokenizers optimized for Research and Production
+- [tokenizers](https://github.com/huggingface/tokenizers) - 💥 Fast State-of-the-Art Tokenizers optimized for Research and Production
 - [structopt](https://github.com/TeXitoi/structopt) - Parse command line arguments by defining a struct.
 - [grammers](https://github.com/Lonami/grammers) - (tele)gramme.rs - use Telegram's API from Rust
 - [keyseebee](https://github.com/TeXitoi/keyseebee) - KeySeeBee is a split ergo keyboard.
 It is only 2 PCB (so the name) with (almost) only SMD components on it.
 It's only a keyboard, no LED, no display, nothing more than keys and USB.